kyma-project/website/content/blog-posts/2019-04-08-release-notes-0.9/index.md

 ### Test runner for the Kyma upgrade

 We created a test runner and a place for end-to-end upgrade tests executed by [Kyma upgrade plan on CI](https://status.build.kyma-project.io/?job=post-master-kyma-gke-upgrade).
 The framework allows you to prepare the data and run tests against the prepared data.
 For more information on end-to-end upgrade tests, read [this](https://github.com/kyma-project/kyma/tree/master/tests/end-to-end/upgrade) document.

-## Logging

-### Loki enabled for all clients

-We switched our logging solution to Loki in the 0.8.0 release.
-With the Florence release, the Loki API is reachable from outside of a cluster.
-With that, we added integration to Grafana UI, as well as a completely new view in the Console UI.

 ## Monitoring